alfiyat/AutoCuke/README.md

 Automation - using Cucumber and Selenium

 * How to get code from github repository:
-   1. Click on the 'Assignment.zip'
+   1. Click on the 'Automation.zip'
    2. Click on 'View Raw'
    3. Zip file will get downloaded on your local machine then extract it